and I want to know what to expect.

 PROXA-BRUSh (Tree Brush)

-This skinny brush is great to have with you at all times.
+This skinny brush (sometimes called a Christmas tree brush becuase of its shape) is great to have with you at all times.
 It can remove pieces of food from your braces when you don’t have time to do a thorough brushing (like at school or at a business lunch, or after snacks).
 Simply slide the brush under your wire with the tip pointing away from your gums to push food and plaque out, as shown in our video.

 Plaque HD Toothpaste